tlk999/tingbot.com/_posts/2015-11-08-002 - One week down… and what a week it’s been.md

 ---
 layout: post
-title: "One week down… and what a week it’s been!"
+title: One week down… and what a week it’s been!
-date: 2015-11-08 11:00:00
+date: 2015-11-08T11:00:00.000Z
 author: Ken
 image: /images/blog/002.jpg
+description: >-
-description: We’ve been blown away by all the messages of encouragement and support from our backers - thank you.
+  We’ve been blown away by all the messages of encouragement and support from our backers - thank you.
+published: true
 ---

 Hello Backers,